Breast Reduction Procedure

 How Much Breast Tissue is Removed?

 The amount of tissue removed is tailored for each patient.
-In cases covered by insurance companies, a specific amount of tissue resection is often dictated by the insurance policy based on a patient’s height and weight.
 In patients who are appropriate candidates for this surgery, the amount excised is not excessive.

 Will Breasts Become Large Again Following Reduction?